 Dividends distributed to Non-resident Shareholders, as a general rule, are subject to withholding tax at a rate of 25%.
+The distributing company may however apply a reduced withholding tax rate in accordance with a double taxation treaty or a 0 percent tax rate pursuant to the exemption method in section 2-38 of the Norwegian Tax Act, if the shareholder has provided documentation that proves they are entitled to a reduced withholding tax rate.
 The withholding tax rate of 25% is normally reduced through tax treaties between Norway and the country in which the Non-resident Shareholders resides.
-As of the date of this Annual Report, a withholding rate of 15% is applicable to dividends distributed by a Norwegian company to a U.S. taxpayer, pursuant to tax treaty.
-In the event the Company were to declare a dividend, IDEX has a statutory withholding obligation.
+As of the date of this Annual Report, a withholding rate of 15% is applicable to dividends distributed by a Norwegian company to a U.S. taxpayer, pursuant to the tax treaty between Norway and the U.S. In the event the Company were to declare a dividend, IDEX has a statutory withholding obligation.